 On September 12, 2022, the Audit Committee engaged Baker Tilly US, LLP as the Company's independent registered public accounting firm for the fiscal year ending April 30, 2023.
-During the Company's fiscal years ended April 30, 2022 and April 30, 2021 and during the subsequent interim period from May 1, 2022 through September 12, 2022, neither the Company nor anyone on the Company's behalf consulted Baker Tilly US, LLP regarding either (i) the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's financial statements, and neither a written report nor oral advice was provided to the Company that Baker Tilly US, LLP concluded was an important factor considered by the Company in reaching a decision as to any accounting, auditing or financial reporting issue, or (ii) any matter that was either the subject of a "disagreement" (as defined in Item 304(a)(1)(v) of Regulation S-K).
+During the Company's fiscal years ended April 30, 2022 and April 30, 2021 and during the subsequent interim period from May 1, 2022 through September 12, 2022, neither the Company nor anyone on the Company's behalf consulted Baker Tilly US, LLP regarding either (i) the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's financial statements, and neither a written report nor oral advice was provided to the Company that Baker Tilly US, LLP concluded was an important factor considered by the Company in reaching a decision as to any accounting, auditing or financial reporting issue, or (ii) any matter that was either the subject of a "disagreement" (as defined in Item 304(a)(1)(iv) of Regulation S-K) or a "reportable event" (as defined in Item 304(a)(1)(v) of Regulation S-K).